hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 The Compact serialization does not require any changes in the user classes as it doesn’t need a class to implement a particular interface.
 Serializers might be implemented and registered separately from the classes.

 The underlying format of the compact serialized objects is platform and language independent.
-All clients will have this feature in the future.

 ### 4.1.1.
 Configuration